-- Frosts are projected to decrease significantly with a warming climate.
-At Scottsdale, frost-risk days are projected to fall from around 40 days per year, to less than 10 days per year by thee end of the century under the higher emissions scenario.
-Damaging Spring frost may still occur. - Chilling affects the growth and flowering of berries, fruits and nuts.
-Accumulated chill hours are projected to decrease significantly in a warming climate, except in high-altitude sites where chilling will in fact increase (areas that are currently too cold). - There is a projected increase in Growing Degree Days (a measure of the heat to grow and ripen crops).
-At Scottsdale, the annual count of GDDs is projected to increase from 1009 to around 1800 by the end of the century under the higher emissions scenario.
-This may reduce the time to harvest of many crops, or affect other aspects of crop choice and management. - Because of the increase in rainfall and heavy rains, there is projected to be a slight decrease in the time in severe drought in the region by the end of the century, measured as the proportion of time when the standardized precipitation index (SPI) is less than minus two.
-For example, at Ringarooma, this proportion is projected to fall from 2.3 to 1.8 by the end f the century under the higher emissions scenario.
+- Frosts are projected to decrease significantly with a warming climate. - Chilling affects the growth and flowering of berries, fruits and nuts.
+Accumulated chill hours are projected to decrease significantly in a warming climate, except in high-altitude sites where chilling will in fact increase (areas that are currently too cold). - There is a projected increase in Growing Degree Days (a measure of the heat to grow and ripen crops) of up to 100% or more by the end of the century. - Because of the increase in rainfall and heavy rains, there is projected to be a decrease in the time in severe drought in the region by the end of the century, measured as the proportion of time when the standardized precipitation index (SPI) is less than minus two.